Mich-b/Keycloak_fido2_hibp/README.md

 # Demo
 - currently offline: https://demo.michaelboeynaems.com
-- host it on your own
+- host it on your own and browse to https://0.0.0.0/auth/realms/WebAuthnTest/account/

 # About token lifetimes
 This repo is also used to test token refresh in single page applications.
 Typically, two refresh strategies can be used: